openshift/enhancements/enhancements/storage/csi-driver-install.md

     [`OperatorSpec`](https://github.com/openshift/api/blob/95abe2d2f4223d5931e418bf8e4d3773d16b42c0/operator/v1/types.go#L48)
     and [`OperatorStatus`](https://github.com/openshift/api/blob/95abe2d2f4223d5931e418bf8e4d3773d16b42c0/operator/v1/types.go#L97).
     In the future, each CSI driver may introduce its own configuration fields.
-* Each CSI driver and its operator runs in `cluster-storage-operator` namespace.
+* Each CSI driver and its operator runs in `openshift-platform-csi-drivers` namespace.
   * We expect 1-2 CSI drivers per cloud platform, typically block + shared filesystem CSI driver such as AWS EBS and AWS EFS.
-  * Running both the operator + CSI driver in the same namespace simplifies RBAC - the operator needs permission to manipulate stuff only in its namespace.
+  * Running both the operator + CSI driver in the same namespace has these benefits:
+    * Simpler RBAC rules - the operator needs permission to manipulate stuff only in its namespace.
-  * By running all CSI drivers in the same namespace allows for reusal of RBAC rules - all the operators + drivers need very similar, if not equal, RBAC rules.
+    * Reusal of RBAC rules - all the operators + drivers need very similar, if not equal, Roles/ClusterRoles.
-  * For the reference, here is expected content of `cluster-storage-operator` namespace:
-    * `cluster-storage-operator` itself.
-    * `cluster-csi-snapshot-controller-operator` and `cluster-csi-snapshot-controller`
-    * Cloud CSI operators + drivers, e.g.:
-       * `aws-ebs-csi-driver-operator`, `aws-ebs-csi-driver`
-       * `aws-efs-csi-driver-operator`, `aws-efs-csi-driver`
+    * Better visibility - if there is a problem with a cloud CSI driver, it's clear where to look, on all OCP installations.
+    * Not polluting OCP with 1-2 new namespace per cloud, with cloud-specific namespace names.
 * Each CSI driver uses cloud-credential-operator to obtain a role in the underlying cloud + its credentials to manipulate with the cloud storage API.